AliElgamel9/OrigamiDetection/README.md

 # OrigamiDetection
-Origami Object Detection using YOLOv5
+Origami Object Detection using YOLOv5 and Pytorch.

 I am testing my knowledge in object detection field by using YOLOv5 and custom dataset.
 The idea behind this project is: